Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-desktop.md

 ## Withdraw staking rewards

 Rewards start accruing the moment you stake Luna.
-Monitor your rewards in the staking section of Terra Station.
+Monitor your rewards in the staking section of Daodiseo Station.
 Once you have sufficient rewards, follow these steps to withdraw them:

-1. Open Terra Station and click **Stake**.
+1. Open Daodiseo Station and click **Stake**.

    ```{image} /img/screens/desktop/stake.png
    :class: sd-p-3